 Jupiter is the latest EU Supercomputer, for researchers, industry and AI development.

 Europe has already developed a world-leading public supercomputing network by investing together with several Member States.
 Supercomputing is key to processing and analysing the ever-increasing volume of data in the world, and to making the most of it for the benefit of EU citizens, businesses, researchers and public administrations.
 Today Europe has 3 supercomputing in world’s top 10.
-The DIGITAL Europe programme is now also investing to acquire JUPITER - the first European exascale supercomputer.
-This will put an unprecedented amount of computing power at the disposal of Europe’s researchers, and industry as well as provide a huge boost to EU’s AI ecosystem.
+The DIGITAL Europe programme has now invested in JUPITER - the first European exascale supercomputer.
+This puts an unprecedented amount of computing power at the disposal of Europe’s researchers, and industry as well as provide a huge boost to EU’s AI ecosystem.

 Main Facts